Logo

 Oncologic treatment has recently undergone substantial therapeutic paradigm shifts, from classical tumor-specific and biomarker-agnostic approaches to more molecular, biomarker-specific, and tumor-agnostic.
 Tumor-type (histology) agnostic drugs work across cancer types and present a novel shift in precision oncology.
 Compared with traditional cancer therapies, this novel approach implies molecularly informed treatment strategies and enables targeted treatment regardless of tumor histology (type).
 Such drugs are usually utilized in small clinical cohorts with diverse tumor types sharing a common genomic event (molecular biomarker).
 One of the key elements of this approach is the presence of a common biomarker across many tumor types.
 Biomarker predicts response to the targeted drugs, as well as deciphers potential resistance mechanisms.
 Read more in the PDF.

-OBJECTIVE Finding a reliable preoperative predictor of complicated acute appendicitis (AA) has been a challenging diagnostic problem.
+Abstract Objective Finding a reliable preoperative predictor of complicated acute appendicitis (AA) has been a challenging diagnostic problem.
 The present study aimed to identify potential factors that may predict complicated AA in the pediatric emergency department (ED) based on routine, widely available laboratory tests on admission to the ED, including plasma sodium concentration.
-METHODS We retrospectively reviewed clinical and laboratory data of pediatric patients with AA who underwent emergency surgery at our department between January 2020 and December 2022.
-The patients were divided into two groups: histopathologically proven complicated AA (n = 80), and non-complicated AA (n = 155).
-RESULTS Complicated AA was associated with reduced plasma sodium and chloride concentrations (p < 0.001, both), decreased values of lymphocytes (p = 0.002), elevated C-reactive protein (CRP) ( p < 0.001), elevated values of white blood cells (WBC) and neutrophils (p = 0.012 and 0.001, respectively).
-In binomial logistic regression, increased levels of CRP and WBC, and decreased levels of sodium were predictors of complicated AA.
-The area under the ROC curve was 0.825 (95% CI 0.764, 0.886).
-CONCLUSION We identified mild hyponatremia and elevated CRP and WBC values as potential markers for distinguishing complicated from uncomplicated pediatric AA with implications for surgical approaches for treating complicated AA and conservative approaches for treating uncomplicated AA.
+Methods We retrospectively reviewed clinical and laboratory data of pediatric patients with AA who underwent emergency surgery at our department between January 2020 and December 2022.
+The patients were divided into two groups: histopathologically proven complicated AA (n = 80) and noncomplicated AA (n = 155).
+Results Complicated AA was associated with reduced plasma sodium and chloride concentrations (p < 0.001, both), decreased values of lymphocytes (p = 0.002), elevated C-reactive protein (CRP) (p < 0.001), and elevated values of white blood cells (WBC) and neutrophils (p = 0.012 and 0.001, respectively).
+In binomial logistic regression, increased levels of CRP and WBC and decreased levels of sodium were predictors of complicated AA.
+The area under the receiver operating characteristic curve was 0.825 (95% confidence interval: 0.764, 0.886).
+Conclusion We identified mild hyponatremia and elevated CRP and WBC values as potential markers for distinguishing complicated from uncomplicated pediatric AA with implications for surgical approaches for treating complicated AA and conservative approaches for treating uncomplicated AA.

-Krešimir Tomić, K. Krpina, Lara Batičić, Miroslav Samarzija, S. Vranić
+Krešimir Tomić, K. Krpina, Lara Batičić, Miroslav Samaržija, S. Vranić

 Abstract Histologic transformation to small cell lung cancer (tSCLC) is a rare but increasingly recognised mechanism of acquired resistance to tyrosine kinase inhibitors (TKI) in patients with epidermal growth factor receptor (EGFR)-positive non-small cell lung cancer (NSCLC).
 Beyond its acknowledged role in TKI resistance, histologic transformation to SCLC might be an important, yet under-recognised, mechanism of resistance in NSCLC treated with immunotherapy.
 Our review identified 32 studies that investigated tSCLC development in patients with EGFR-mutated NSCLC treated with TKI therapy and 16 case reports of patients treated with immunotherapy.
 It revealed the rarity of tSCLC, with a predominance of EGFR exon 19 mutations and limited therapeutic options and outcomes.
 Across all analysed studies in EGFR-mutated NSCLC treated with TKI therapy, the median time to tSCLC development was ∼17 months, with a median overall survival of 10 months.
 Histologic transformation of EGFR-mutated NSCLC to SCLC is a rare, but challenging clinical problem with a poor prognosis.
 A small number of documented cases of tSCLC after immunotherapy highlight the need for rebiopsies at progression to diagnose this potential resistance mechanism.
 Further research is needed to better understand the mechanisms underlying this phenomenon and to develop more effective treatment strategies for patients with tSCLC.